-Departure Dates: Daily according to accommodation availability from mid-June to late October
+Departure Dates: Daily according to accommodation availability from 22nd June 2019 – 6th October 2019

 Day 1: Arrive and overnight in the picturesque town of Sierre/Salgesch, city of the sun!
 If you have time you may decide to follow the wine trail, from the Villa Chateau in Sierre to the Wine Museum in Salgesch.
 Along the way special boards provide information on cultivation and the different varieties of grape such as Amigne, Arvine, Chasselas, Humagne, and Pinot Noir; or you may prefer to save the walk for the last day when you return to Sierre.

 Day 2: Sierre – St Luc: A short local bus journey takes you to the famous Porchet trail up to Chandolin, nestling on the south-west slope of the Illhorn at 2000m altitude.
 Continue to St Luc at the foot of the Bella Tola.
 Overnight St Luc.

 Day 3: St Luc – Zinal: Walk along the second part of the Sierre/Zinal route passing the beautifully situated Hotel Weisshorn to the head of the Navizence Valley – this is the departure point throughout the year for climbers seeking to conquer the Valais 4000m summits.
 Overnight Zinal.

 Day 4: Zinal – Grimentz: As you walk to the Corne de Sorebois you get unique views over the whole valley.
 When you reach the Moiry Dam you will discover the true significance of the name ‘Anniviers’, which comes from the latin ‘adnivers’ meaning ‘towards the snow’.
 Overnight in the pretty village of Grimentz famous in the area for its typical architecture.